BlenderCN/BlenderPython/Text.md

 ### Text Objects / Font Objects

-In Blender _Text Objects_ are `type == 'FONT'`, and are closely related to the Curve Object type.
+In Blender _Text Objects_ are `type == 'FONT'`, and are closely related to the Curve data type.
 The big difference is that the individual glyphs can't be edited until converted to `type == 'CURVE'`.
 Text Objects have many parameters.
 The most important parameter of the `'FONT'` type is possibly the font face / family (like Helvetica,..Gill Sans).
 Confusingly this property is called `.font`.

 ```python